epfl-ada/ada-2021-project-young-boys/README.md

 Data story : https://nicolaskirsch2000.github.io/young_boys_final_project/

+The different notebooks used are available in the SRC folder, divided into process and analysis notebooks.
+ReadMEs are available there to explain the content of each notebooks

 ## Abstract
 Nations around the world with different cultures and traditions have economic and political relationships with each other.
 Pew Research Center, a nonpartisan American fact tank that does not take policy positions, provides information